 The Society of Automotive Engineers (SAE) defined five levels of driving automation, ranging from level 0, which is fully manual, to level 5, fully autonomous.
 These levels have already been adopted by the US Department of Transportation and set the standard across the entire industry.

 When talking about autonomous vehicles, it's essential to remember that every vehicle can come with a range of autonomous capabilities.
 That's why the standard levels described below are so useful to designating the increase in autonomous capabilities.

-This level designates conditional automation.
+- Level 3: This level designates conditional automation.
 At this level, the system can drive without any humans monitoring or responding to it.
-However, the system still might ask human drivers to intervene, so it’s essential that drivers present in the vehicle and able to take control at all times.
+However, the system still might ask human drivers to intervene, so it's essential that drivers are present in the vehicle and able to take control at all times.

 This is a key technical challenge we need to achieve to bring autonomous vehicles to this level.